l-lin/angular-datatables/README.md

 Let's not multiply the tools and do all in NPM!

-## Where is the Angular renderer?
-What about the Promise renderer?

-Not developed yet!

 ## Where are the DTOptionsBuilder, DTColumnBuilder and DTColumnDefBuilder?

 In the first versions of angular-datatables, there were some builder to help using the directive.